-We’ve spent the past few months discussing point of view, scenes, and characters.
+We’ve spent the past few posts discussing point of view, scenes, and characters.
 I think it prudent to pause a moment and back up a bit.
 Before you can create your characters, decide on point of view, or start crafting scenes, you need to know what type of story you’re working on.
-So let’s talk about what speculative fiction is.
+Obviously, there are many fiction genres, but my area of expertise is speculative fiction, so that’s what I’ll be focusing on here.
+So, what is speculative fiction?

 The beauty of a good book is getting to be transported to a different world.
 Sometimes that means our world through someone else’s eyes.
 But other times it literally means to a different world or a different version of our world.
 These latter two options tend to fall into the category of speculative fiction.